 The Midway Shelter, located on our 30 acre campus in Bradford, New Hampshire is a fully licensed, staff secure, program with an on-site certified school for adolescent boys and girls who are most often placed through the courts.
 Youth at Midway receive counseling, education classes and highly individualized services designed to help the youth return successfully to their home or next placement.
 The program also provides psychological and drug and alcohol assessments for youth so that proper treatment planning can be accomplished for the youth.

-The Mission Statement of Midway Shelter is, “Be Respectful and Responsible to Myself and the Community”.
+The Mission Statement of Midway Shelter is, “strive to learn and grow as a positive and productive member of the community”.
 Our mission is evident day to day in our programmatic structure and interactions with one another.
 We also remind one another to be respectful and responsible in all interactions.
 Through community support; the individual will develop dignity, self-worth and a sense of responsibility.
 Utilizing the normative culture model, it is our intent to create an atmosphere which is educational, supportive, therapeutic and challenging.

 Midway Shelter is a short-term, court-ordered, residential treatment facility for adolescents, and the only shelter care program for children in the entire state of New Hampshire.
 The clients are placed in the program by the Division for Children, Youth and Family Services (DCYF).
 Many of our youth have emotional, behavioral and educational challenges.
 Some have legal entanglements such as delinquency charges, going through a family crisis and need a short break or may have a history of abuse and neglect.
 The youth served by Midway Shelter must be between the ages of 11 to 17.
 The program is designed for a stay of up to 60 days but more often youth only stay 2-4 weeks.